 The parents of the marrying couple usually throw a wedding feast on the day of the wedding to celebrate and commemorate the union.

 7) “San Chao Hui Men”, the Homecoming

-Three days after the wedding ceremony, it is customary for the newlyweds to pay the bride’s parent’s home a visit.
-They would typically bring new gifts to the parents.
+Three days after the wedding ceremony, it is customary for the newlyweds to pay a visit to the home of the bride’s parents.
+They would typically bring gifts on this occasion.

-Given the rising popularity of fusion weddings, a lot of couples may wish to do away with superstitious practices such as these.
-If you belong to this group of people, but your parents want otherwise, make sure you give your parents the due respect and at least let them have their say.
+Given the rising popularity of fusion weddings, a lot of couples may wish to do away with traditional practices such as these.
+However, if you belong to this group of people, but your parents want otherwise, make sure you give your parents the due respect and at least let them have their say.